 Audience Question: Do you believe that ethics can be learned and taught?

 Dr. Jeff Fox: Yes.
-I think they are, whether subliminal and whether they’re good or bad.
-And it starts with an imprinting, modeling, socialization.
+I think they are, whether subliminally and whether they’re good or bad.
+And it starts with imprinting, modeling, and socialization.
 It starts with: What are your parents teaching you?
 How did they teach you how to treat people?
 Did they teach you to be honest?
 Did they teach you to be you know, forthright?
 To be respectful?
 It all starts at a super early age.
 And it’s hard to uncondition that.
 But, can they be taught?
 Yes, they are taught subliminally.
 And maybe on purpose, I hope, even by some parents.
 Are they taught in schools.
 Maybe, maybe not.
 But you talked about the media.
-That’s sucked in people’s brains.
+That’s stuck in people’s brains.
 So, can they be untaught?
-Yeah.
 Yeah, it’s difficult.
 Can you change them yourself?
 I do believe you can.
 I do believe it can change, you know?
 So, yeah, it’s worth trying too.
-Now, that’s why that background important.
+Now, that’s why that background investigations are important.
 I’m not saying we should hire unethical people.
-The best predictor of future behavior is past behavior, but it doesn’t mean people can’t change, but it also doesn’t mean you should hire that person who had a bad past best behavior.
+The best predictor of future behavior is past behavior, but it doesn’t mean people can’t change, but it also doesn’t mean you should hire that person who had a bad past behavior.